 In order to achieve the full bandwidth of 120 Gbps and to enable the disabled ports, a Cisco license can be obtained.
 Once the license is obtained and installed, the Cisco ASR 9001-S Router must be reloaded to bring up the full 120 Gbps capacity.
 For information on configuring the Cisco license for Cisco ASR 9001-S Router, refer to the Cisco ASR 9001-S 120G Upgrade License Configuration Guide .

 NoteThe Cisco ASR 9001-S Router follows the same hardware installation procedure as the procedure for the Cisco ASR 9001 Router, described in this document.
-The Cisco ASR 9001-S Router follows the same hardware installation procedure as the procedure for the Cisco ASR 9001 Router, described in this document.

 This chapter guides you through the process of preparing for router installation.